LavDesign/Shopify_Liquid/packages/shopify-liquid-theme/README.md

 #   - See .nvmrc
 nvm use

-# Install deps from the package.lock.json (and don't regenerate it).
+# Install deps from the yarn.lock
-# If package-lock.json is not present run `npm i` instead
-#   and commit package-lock.json to version control.
-npm ci

-# Log into the storefront.
-# npm run login:[dev|prod]
-# ex.
-npm run login:prod

-# Clean
-# - Optional
-# - Only needed if you previously had this project cloned
-#   before this README was updated.
-npm run clean-merch
+yarn

 # Pull down latest merchandising into the repo:
 #   - See: Appendix: Pulling Theme Merchandising Files
-npm run pull-merch
+yarn pull-merch

 ```

 ## Usage